irawoodring/343/object-oriented-programming/PITCHME.md

 C++ also allows ADTs, through use of the class construct.
 This differs from Ada; because Ada uses the more generalized encapsulation technique, if a program makes use of a package it has access to all of the public symbols defined in that package.

 C++ use of the class construct means that when we are a client to an ADT we only have access to the ADT information.
-We don't have names for any other types defined in the same file as the class.
 ---
 **Abstract Data Types (ADTs)**
 ***